-LUTHERAN TEACHER DIPLOMAS (LTD)
+LUTHERAN TEACHER DIPLOMA (LTD)

 The LTD program is designed to prepare confirmed members of the Lutheran Church-Missouri Synod to serve as rostered members of the teaching ministry in the schools and congregations of the church.
-Designed for both elementary and secondary teacher education programs, it requires 19 credits, 6 of which are included in the core curriculum, in addition to the graduation requirements for the elementary and secondary teacher education programs.
-Courses must be completed with a grade of C or higher.
-Many of the courses might also be taken as electives by any student.
+Designed for both elementary and secondary teacher education programs, it requires 19 credits, 12 of which are included in the core curriculum, in addition to the graduation requirements for the elementary and secondary teacher education programs.